 We need help.
 Del Rey Church relies heavily on the faithful commitment of our volunteers, who serve the congregation in numerous ways to facilitate our gatherings and ministries.
-Rather than fostering a consumer mentality within the church, where we passively benefit from the efforts of a few, we are all called to serve one another as Jesus did and who said, “I am among you as the one who serves” (Luke 22:27).
+Rather than fostering a consumer mentality within the church, where we passively benefit from the efforts of a few, we are all called to serve one another as Jesus did and who declared, “I am among you as the one who serves.”
+(Luke 22:27)

-There are two extremes in the culture today.
-On the one hand, we have consumerism.
-On the other hand, we have workaholism.
+There are two extremes in the culture today: on one hand, consumerism, and on the other, workaholism.
 Consumerism drives people to never serve and only to suck resources.
 Workaholism drives people to find their worth in work and not in the more fundamental identity they have as creatures made in the image of God.
 We want to balance the of enjoying things with our commitment to contributing to things through serving.
-We are not human-doings, rather, we are human-beings who are called to do things for the glory of God.
+We are not human-doings; rather, we are human-beings who are called to do things for the glory of God.
 Our doing is not meritorous, we know this from the gospel.
 So the gospel drives our volunteerism and service.

 Okay, with this in mind, we want to explain to you our passion and process for serving at Del Rey Church.

 Our passion is rooted in God, the Gospel, the Bible rightly handled and the family of the Church.
 With that said, we place a high priority to assure that our volunteers are a part of the family in meaningful relationships, obeying the Bible, sharing the Gospel and deeply enjoying God.
 Simply put we want to know our volunteers personally like family and make sure they are really real Christians, not walking in hypocrisy or holding weird doctrines.
 This is our passion.
 Hence, our process involves welcoming and screening.